search ]

 add_filter('use_block_editor_for_post_type', '__return_false', 10);

 This is the recommended way to disable Gutenberg entirely.
-The first line disables it for standard posts, and the second line disables it for other content types (Custom Post Types).
+The first filter disables it for individual posts, and the second disables it for all post types.

 2. Disabling Gutenberg for Specific Content Types

 Gutenberg is active by default for posts and pages.
-However, if Gutenberg is active for custom post types, you can disable it using the same filter we used earlier.
-For example:
+If it is also active for custom post types, you can disable it selectively using the use_block_editor_for_post_type filter:

 function sv_disable_gutenberg($is_enabled, $post_type) {